 The requirements for a Reference List are as follows:

-An example of a book entry in the Reference List is as follows:
+An example of the layout of a book entry in the Reference List is as follows:

 Brown, C.P., Green, H.W. & Snow, F.R.
 (2003).
 Economic

 See Quick Examples - End-text References for more information about the layout of different types of Reference List entries.